nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_general.md

 - long -> ModuloCSVLineToString(String: filename, String: fieldname) -> String
   - *example:* `ModuloCSVLineToString('data/myfile.csv','lat')`
   - *load values for 'lat' from the CSV file myfile.csv.*

-## ModuloCSVLineToUUID

-Select a value from a CSV file line by modulo division against the number of lines in the file.
-The second parameter is the field name, and this must be provided in the CSV header line as written.
-This version of the function is a type-safe getter for UUID values. @deprecated Use ModuloCSVLineToString(); ToUUID() instead

-- long -> ModuloCSVLineToUUID(String: filename, String: fieldname) -> UUID
-  - *example:* `ModuloCSVLineToUUID('data/myfile.csv','lat')`
-  - *load values for 'lat' from the CSV file myfile.csv.*

 ## ModuloLineToString